-So if, for example, your business is in North America and you’re on Tier 1, you’ll pay $0.0085 per templated message plus the markup fee of your provider.
-As you move up tiers, that price will drop to as low a $0.0058.
-Knowing this rate structure—what partners pay—will help you determine if a WhatsApp Business API partner is offering a competitive rate.
+If your business is in North America and you’re on Tier 1, you’ll pay $0.0085 per templated message plus the markup fee of your provider.
+As you move up tiers, that price will drop to as low as $0.0058.
+Knowing this rate structure—what partners pay—will help determine if a WhatsApp Business API partner offers you a competitive rate.

 How to use the WhatsApp Business API

-- Set up a Facebook Business Manager account
+Set up a Facebook Business Manager account

-- Verify your business
+Verify your business

-- Establish a WhatsApp business account
+Open a WhatsApp business account

-- And finally, a command line tool such as Terminal or an app that can perform cURL requests.
+Have a command line tool such as Terminal or an app that can perform cURL requests.